miseEnPlace-i/lapr2/docs/SprintB/US10/US10_RegisterEmployee.md

 **From the specifications document:**

->	Each task is characterized by having a unique reference per organization, a designation, an informal and a technical description, an estimated duration and cost as well as the its classifying task category.

->	As long as it is not published, access to the task is exclusive to the employees of the respective organization.
+>	"[...] employees enrolled in the vaccination process are almost the same in each kind of vaccination center".

+>	"[...] receptionists and nurses registered in the application will work in the vaccination process.
+As the allocation of receptionists and nurses to vaccination centers might be complex, by now, the system might assume that receptionists and nurses can work on any vaccination center."

+> 	"Any Administrator uses the application to register [...] center coordinators, receptionists, and nurses enrolled in the vaccination process."

 **From the client clarifications:**

-> **Question:** Which is the unit of measurement used to estimate duration?
+> **Question:** Which information should the administrator know about the employees, in order to register them in the system?
 >
-> **Answer:** Duration is estimated in days.
+> **Answer:** _Still waiting for clarification._

--

-> **Question:** Monetary data is expressed in any particular currency?
->
-> **Answer:** Monetary data (e.g. estimated cost of a task) is indicated in POTs (virtual currency internal to the platform).

 ### 1.3.
 Acceptance Criteria

-* **AC1:** All required fiels must be filled in.
+* **AC1:** All required fiels must be filled in. (?)
-* **AC2:** Task reference must have at least 5 alphanumeric chars.
-* **AC3:** When creating a task with an already existing reference, the system must reject such operation and the user must have the change to modify the typed reference.
+* **AC2:** The password created must contain seven alphanumeric characters, including three capital letters and two digits.
+* **AC3:** Each user mmust have a single role defined in the system.

 ### 1.4.
 Found out Dependencies

-* There is a dependency to "US003 Create a task category" since at least a task category must exist to classify the task being created.
+* There is a dependency to "USXX Create an user role" since at least an user role must exist to classify the employee being created.

 ### 1.5 Input and Output Data